ayushkhare1908/ayushkhare1908/README.md

 - 👋 Hi, I’m @ayushkhare
-- 👀 I’m interested in web development
+- 👀 I’m interested in Full Stack web development - Frontend and Backend
-- 🌱 I’m currently learning java and devops
+- 🌱 I’m currently learning java and .net and devops
 - 📫 How to reach me @ayushkhare50@gmail.com

 <!---